Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 	_Notification sent confirmation_

 	>**Note:**  If you are getting a 403 unauthorized or no notifications showing up please try refreshing the page to ensure that the channel that you are sending to is refreshed.
-Following this, please check that you created your WNS credentials with the correct CN from your package.appxmanifest and that you have configured your package.appxmanifest and ServiceConfiguration.cscfg correctly.
+Following this, please check that you created your WNS credentials with the correct CN from your package.appxmanifest and that you have configured your package.appxmanifest and Web.config correctly.

 1. Now you will see how to send a _Tile_ notification.
 Select **Tile** in the first drop-down and then select the **TileWideImageAndText01** template.
 1. Configure the template column with: